IntelLabs/nlp-architect/doc/source/service.rst

 .. image :: assets/bist_service.png

-- Spacy NER - High-level models annotation structure
+- Spacy NER, NER - High-level models annotation structure

 Once the server is up and running you can go to `http://localhost:8080` and check out a few test sentences, or you can send a Post request (as described above) to `http://localhost:8080/inference`, and receive `HighLevelDoc` annotation structure response.

+Spacy NER:

 .. image :: assets/spacy_ner_service.png

+NER:

 .. image :: assets/ner_service.png

 You can also take a look at the tests (tests/nlp_architect_server) to see more examples.